ekuecks/Ethno50B/final_notes.md

     - Blend of funk, country, world music styles
     - Most successful solo concert pianist in Jazz history
         * First one to play in concert halls
+    - One of the most original composers of the 70s

 Free Jazz
 =========